Bader Field: Historical airline service

+Other commuter airlines also served Bader Field in the 1980s including Jet Express, operating as Trans World Express on behalf of Trans World Airlines using CASA C-212 Aviocar aircraft on flights to New York -JFK- Airport.
+Service was also flown to the Republic Airport in East Farmingdale, NY.
+These services were brief, only operating from February through September, 1989 before moving to the Atlantic City International Airport.
+Casinos began using Bader Field for charter flights and a helicopter service was operated to the West 30th Street Heliport in Manhattan.
+All commercial service to Bader Field ended by 1991 at which time all air carriers were serving the Atlantic City International Airport/Pomona Field.

-Most of the commercial service moved in 1978.
-It had a brief revival in the early 1980s when casinos began using it for charters.
-Scheduled commercial airline service at the airport ended in 1990, when Allegheny Airlines moved to the larger Atlantic City International Airport.
-The control tower was removed in the late 1990s and some of the former airport property was used to build a minor-league baseball stadium.
+The control tower was removed in the late 1990s and some of the former airport property was used to build a minor-league baseball stadium, Surf Stadium.

-Non-Aviation Uses
+Non-aviation uses

 In 1920, actor and producer Jimmy Callahan built a film studio at the airport in a hangar he leased from Curtiss.

 Accidents and incidents

 On May 15, 2005, the Cessna CitationJet 525A registered OY-JET overran the runway when attempting a 10 knots tailwind landing, ending up in the adjoining Intracoastal Waterway.
 An eyewitness video captured the accident from the final approach to the rescue of the plane's occupants by local boaters and the subsequent inadvertent operation of the aircraft as an "airboat".
 The NTSB report of the accident noted, "...the airport diagram...observed attached to the pilot's control column after the accident...read, 'airport closed to jet aircraft'".